Yocto Project Community Manager, Intel Corporation

 Jefro works at Intel Corporation as the community manager for the Yocto Project.
 He has been involved in embedded Linux for many years, and regularly speaks at Linux conferences worldwide.

 Tim Bird is a Senior Software Engineer for Sony Mobile Communications, where he helps Sony improve the Linux kernel for use in Sony's products.
 Tim is also the Chair of the Architecture Group of the CE Working Group of the Linux Foundation.
 This group seeks to improve Linux for use in consumer electronics products.
-In this position, Tim directs technical initiatives, and encourages companies to publish their improvements to Linux and participate in the open source community.
-Tim has been working...
+In this position, Tim directs technical initiatives, and encourages companies to publish their improvements to Linux and...
 Read More →

 Userspace Architect, Intel